I would like to tell you a true story about a Boy Scout that may help you with your journey to Eagle Scout:

-The boy, not overly ambitious, nevertheless plugged away at his advancement requirements, just one step at a time.
-He achieved First Class Scout within a year, overcoming what he considered the most daunting requirement, sending and receiving Morse code.
+In the succeeding months the young Tenderfoot Scout plugged away at his advancement requirements, just one step at a time.
+He achieved First Class Scout within a year, overcoming what he considered the most daunting requirement of the time, sending and receiving Morse code.
 In those days, merit badges were for Scouts of First Class rank and above, and aside from summer camp, there were no merit badge classes.
 Each merit badge represented a call to a merit badge counselor and several meetings.

-When the boy was 13, a new requirement for Eagle Scout was instituted, an Eagle Scout Service Project.
-He tackled the project like he had tackled all his merit badges, just one step at a time.
+In 1965, when the Scout was 13, a new requirement for Eagle Scout was instituted, an Eagle Scout community service project.
+He tackled the project (replacing a ceiling in a school meeting room) like he had tackled all his merit badges, just one step at a time.
 It was just like climbing a steep mountain, one foot in front of the other, sometimes stopping to catch his breath or take a break.
-And at age 15, a little more than four years after he was inducted as a Tenderfoot Scout, the boy successfully passed his Eagle Scout board of review.
-The young Scout was pleased, of course, but not particularly surprised.
-It felt nice to be at the top.
+It didn’t matter – he knew he was going to be an Eagle Scout.

-Do you know that you are going to be an Eagle Scout?
+1. Do you know that you are going to be an Eagle Scout?
 That is probably the most important step to Eagle – the attitude that Eagle Rank belongs to you, and that you will do whatever it takes to get there.
 If you are reading this, Eagle Scout is probably part of your future.
 Why else would you be at this website?
 Maybe you have heard the phrase, “Fake it until you make it.”
 That’s what I would like you to do now.
-Picture yourself as an Eagle Scout, and begin to act the part.
+Picture yourself as an Eagle Scout now, and begin to act the part.

-And finally, this boy had a mystical sense that Eagle Scout was part of his destiny.
+3. And finally, this boy had a mystical sense that Eagle Scout was part of his destiny.
 Whatever your faith, I urge you to make your intentions known, ask for guidance, and put the outcome in God’s hands.
 As I have said to many Scouts that I have coached, “There are millions and millions of people in the world who have made outstanding contributions to our planet and humanity who were NOT Eagle Scouts.”
 So perhaps Eagle rank is not part of your path, nor is it necessary.

-But share your intention with God, the Universe, Source, Jesus, or whatever your faith may dictate.
+But share your intention with God, the Universe, Source, Jesus, or whomever your faith may dictate.
 And ask for help.
 I think you will be surprised at the power of this act.
 If you have not been raised in a faith (like the boy in this story), find a quiet time, close your eyes, and create a mental picture of yourself as an Eagle Scout.
 Express gratitude for all that has been given to you.
 Then ask for the guidance and wisdom to make the Eagle Scout rank possible.
 (I find my prayers are more powerful when I say them aloud rather than just think them – perhaps you will too.)